javacc/javacc/docs/faq.md

 ### What is a token manager?

 In conventional compiler terminology, a token manager is a *lexical analyzer*.
-The token manager analyzes the input stream of characters, breaking it up into chunks called tokens and assigning each token a token *type*.
+The token manager analyzes the input stream of characters, breaking it up into chunks called tokens and assigning each token a *type*.

 #### Example

-Suppose the input is a C file:
+Suppose the input file is a C program:

 ```java
 int main() {